CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### Services
 In AngularJS **services** are objects or functions that carry out specific tasks.
 Services can be used as a way to keep and communicate data across the lifetime of the angular app
-To use an AngularJS service, you need to inject it as a dependency for the component (controller, directive, etc) that will use that perticular service.
+To use an AngularJS service, you need to inject it as a dependency for the component (controller, directive, etc) that will use that particular service.

 _**Dependency Injection (DI) is a software design pattern that deals with how components get hold of their dependencies.**_